-This Thursday, Sacramento’s new rent-control ordinance becomes effective.
+Sacramento’s new rent-control ordinance is in effect.

 The ordinance, approved just three weeks ago by the City Council, applies to people who live in multi-unit housing built prior to Feb.
 1, 1995.
 It caps the amount that landlords can increase rent each year at 6 percent plus inflation, prohibits landlords from evicting tenants without a reason, and creates a process where tenants can report landlords who violate the act.